EzequielRamis/atex/README.md

 import { menuItems } from '@content/header'
 ```

+> [!IMPORTANT]
-**Note:** You need to restart ATEX when you update your paths mappings.
+> You need to restart ATEX when you update your paths mappings.

 ### Quirks